dkulinski/overambitio.us/_posts/2015-01-16-git-integration.markdown

 ---
 layout: post
 title: Welcome to overambitio.us!
-date: 2015-01-16 14:16:00
+date: 2015-01-16 14:42:00
 categories: welcome git
 ---
 This is a quick post to test if git integration is working.
+Try #2

 [overambitio.us]: http://overambitio.us